Hotel: Lifestyle luxury resorts

 Lifestyle luxury resorts are branded hotels that appeal to a guest with lifestyle or personal image in specific locations.
 They are typically full-service and classified as luxury.
 A key characteristic of lifestyle resorts is focus on providing a unique guest experience as opposed to simply providing lodging.
-Lifestyle luxury resorts are classified with a Five Star hotel rating depending on the country and local classification standards.
-Example brands include: Waldorf Astoria, St. Regis, Wynn Resorts, MGM, Shangri-La, Oberoi, Belmond, Jumeirah, Aman, Taj Hotels, Hoshino, Raffles, Capella, Fairmont, Banyan Tree, Regent and Park Hyatt.
+Lifestyle luxury resorts are classified with at least a Five Star hotel rating depending on the country and local classification standards.
+Example brands include Waldorf Astoria, St. Regis, Wynn Resorts, MGM, Shangri-La, Oberoi, Belmond, Jumeirah, Aman, Taj Hotels, Hoshino, Raffles, Capella, Fairmont, Banyan Tree, Regent and Park Hyatt.